Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 There is a wide gamut of switch panels in terms of price points and features.
 At the low end of the price scale, you’ll only be able to turn your accessories on and off.
 At the high end, you’ll not only be able to do that but also monitor TPMS, onboard air PSI settings, and much more.

-Regardless of where your choice may fall in this range, switch panels all serve a common purpose; that is to give you easy controls for all of your vehicle-mounted accessories.
+Regardless of where your choice may fall within this range, switch panels all serve a common purpose: to provide easy controls for all of your vehicle-mounted accessories.

 Why You Should Consider A Switch Panel

 Switch panels allow you to connect all of your accessories’ power cables to a central location.
-The largest benefit of a switch panel is having proper circuit protection.
+The most significant benefit of a switch panel is having proper circuit protection.
 It also avoids the need to run several wire harnesses through your firewall.
 If you’ve ever attempted this, you know that running multiple wires through the firewall can be a royal pain.
-So, being able to run a single wire is an amazing benefit.
+Being able to run a single wire is a remarkable benefit.

 Once you have a switch panel set up on your rig, you’re left with a clean, single point of control.
-Depending on the model that you choose, that can be for up to 12 of your accessories.
+Depending on the model you choose, it can accommodate up to 12 of your accessories.

-Running individual wire harnesses and switches in the blank spots on your front console retains that clean factory look.
-However, accumulating accessories and wire harnesses from various sources runs the risk of quality control in terms of circuit protection.
+Running individual wire harnesses and switches in the blank spots on your front console helps maintain that clean, factory look.
+However, accumulating accessories and wire harnesses from various sources poses a risk to quality control in terms of circuit protection.
 Not all wire harnesses are created equal, and you may not find that out until it’s too late.

-With a switch panel, you’re assured that as long as it is a quality unit, all of your connected 12v accessories will have equal protection.
-Any reputable switch panel will have common features like basic circuit protection and a control box that has a waterproof or at the minimum a water-resistant IP rating.
+With a switch panel, you’re assured that, as long as it is a quality unit, all your connected 12V accessories will have equal protection.
+Any reputable switch panel will have common features, such as basic circuit protection and a control box with a waterproof or, at the very least, a water-resistant IP rating.

-Even if you don’t pick one of the switch panels that we have listed here, make sure that yours has these two crucial features.
+Even if you don’t select one of the switch panels listed here, ensure that yours has these two crucial features.

 Multi-Function Vs. On/Off Switch Panels